 In the following we will focus on the special characteristics and possible business models of the metaverse and the role of artificial intelligence in social media business models.

-The metaverse
+The Metaverse

-The metaverse increasingly attracts attention of scholars and practitioners alike.
+The metaverse has increasingly attracted the attention of scholars and practitioners alike.
 Although it still lacks a common definition of its concepts, Hennig-Thurau et al. (2023, p.
-889) define the metaverse as a “new computer-mediated environment (Hoffman & Novak, 1996), consisting of virtual “worlds” in which people act and communicate with each other in real-time via digital representatives referred to as avatars” (Miao et al.,2022).
-The metaverse is supported by specific hardware, such as head-mounted virtual reality devices or headsets, which act as the primary entry point.
-This is complemented by proprietary operating systems (for example, Meta/Oculus) and unique applications that create virtual “worlds,” like Roblox, Microsoft’s Altspace and Meta’s Horizon (Hennig-Thurau et al., 2023; Keach, 2022).
+889) define the metaverse as a “new computer-mediated environment (Hoffman & Novak, 1996), consisting of virtual ‘worlds’ in which people act and communicate with each other in real time via digital representatives referred to as avatars” (Miao et al.,2022).
+The metaverse is supported by specific hardware, such as head-mounted virtual-reality devices or headsets, which act as the primary entry point.
+This is complemented by proprietary operating systems (for example, Meta/Oculus) and unique applications that create virtual “worlds,” like Roblox, Microsoft’s Altspace, and Meta’s Horizon (Hennig-Thurau et al., 2023; Keach, 2022).
 It facilitates a wide range of collective human endeavors, spanning from entertainment activities (such as viewing films in a virtual cinema; Baker, 2021) to professional interactions (like engaging with colleagues and holding business meetings; CBS News, 2021).
-Activities by companies engaging in the Metaverse can be aligned with aspects of both social commerce and social selling, although they often extend beyond these concepts due to the unique characteristics of the Metaverse.
+Activities by companies engaging in the metaverse can be aligned with aspects of both social commerce and social selling, although they often extend beyond these concepts due to the unique characteristics of the metaverse.

-The Metaverse offers unique opportunities for companies to engage in innovative forms of commerce and relationship building, allowing new possibilities how businesses interact with customers and conduct transactions in virtual environments.
+The metaverse offers unique opportunities for companies to engage in innovative forms of commerce and relationship building, allowing new possibilities for how businesses interact with customers and conduct transactions in virtual environments.

 Social Commerce in the Metaverse

-The Metaverse enables companies to create virtual storefronts and immersive showrooms, where users can interact with products in a 3D environment (Rösch, 2023).
+The metaverse enables companies to create virtual storefronts and immersive showrooms, where users can interact with products in a three-dimensional (3D) environment (Rösch, 2023).
 This approach enhances the social aspect of e-commerce, allowing users to experience shopping in a community-oriented and interactive setting.
-For example, fashion brands can create virtual stores where users try on clothing with their avatars, akin to browsing in a physical store (Rösch 2023) but within a digital, interactive environment.
-Transactions within the Metaverse can occur seamlessly, with users purchasing virtual goods or services using digital currencies (Dean, 2022), making the process integrated within the virtual experience.
-This is exemplified by gaming companies selling virtual goods within Metaverse games.
+For example, fashion brands can create virtual stores where users try on clothing with their avatars, akin to browsing in a physical store (Rösch, 2023) but within a digital, interactive environment.
+Transactions within the metaverse can occur seamlessly, with users purchasing virtual goods or services using digital currencies (Dean, 2022), making the process integrated within the virtual experience.
+This is exemplified by gaming companies selling virtual goods within metaverse games.

-Real-world examples include Nike’s ‘Nikeland’ in Roblox (Hennig-Thurau et al., 2023) and Gucci’s virtual garden in the same platform (Roblox, 2021), where users can buy branded products for their avatars.
-These initiatives blend brand presence with the interactive nature of the Metaverse, tapping into the digital fashion trend and the social commerce aspect.
+Real-world examples include Nike’s “Nikeland” in Roblox (Hennig-Thurau et al., 2023) and Gucci’s virtual garden in the same platform (Roblox, 2021), where users can buy branded products for their avatars.
+These initiatives blend brand presence with the interactive nature of the metaverse, tapping into both the digital fashion trend and the social commerce aspect.

 Social Selling in the Metaverse

-The Metaverse offers new levels of personalized and immersive sales experiences.
-Sales professionals can leverage virtual spaces to build relationships and network with potential clients (CBS News, 2021)in a more engaging manner than traditional methods.
-Virtual events, conferences, or meetings in the Metaverse can facilitate relationship-building similar to social selling.
+The metaverse offers new levels of personalized and immersive sales experiences.
+Sales professionals can leverage virtual spaces to build relationships and network with potential clients in a more engaging manner than traditional methods (CBS News, 2021).
+Virtual events, conferences, or meetings in the metaverse can facilitate relationship building similar to social selling.

 Sales presentations and product demos can be conducted in immersive 3D environments tailored to each client’s interests (Peyton, 2022).
-Companies can also use virtual influencers or avatars to promote products or services within the Metaverse, providing information and influencing decisions in a way that’s similar to social selling tactics on social media but with added interactivity.
+Companies can also use virtual influencers or avatars to promote products or services within the metaverse, providing information and influencing decisions in a way that’s similar to social selling tactics on social media but with added interactivity.

-For instance, B2B companies might host networking events in virtual conference centers within the Metaverse, offering a more engaging setting for business interactions.
+For instance, B2B companies might host networking events in virtual conference centers within the metaverse, offering a more engaging setting for business interactions.
 Real estate companies can give virtual tours of properties, and tech companies might use virtual influencers for product demonstrations (McKinsey & Company, 2022).